rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 **No registration required, just show up at 11am MDT:**  [https://www.zoomgov.com/j/1616041733](https://www.zoomgov.com/j/1616041733) <br>
 **Prerequisites:** None

-For those who plan on participating in Sessions 2-5, this pre-meeting session with the SCINet Vitural Research Support Core (VRSC) is to help anyone who is having trouble accessing their SCINet account.
+For those who plan on participating in any of the Sessions 2-5 tutorials, this pre-meeting session with the SCINet Vitural Research Support Core (VRSC) is to help anyone who is having trouble accessing their SCINet account.

 Please ensure that you have applied for a SCINet account well in advance of this pre-meeting session, as there are multiple approvals (including your supervisor) that new accounts must pass through before it will receive final approval.
 Suggested final date for applying for a new account in order to be ready for this pre-meeting session is Wednesday Aug 12.
 Go to [https://scinet.usda.gov/signup/](https://scinet.usda.gov/signup/) to start the account application process.